FarzamMohammadi/learnaholic/Books/Computer Systems; A Programmer's Perspective/notes.md

 # Computer Systems: A Programmer's Perspective by Randal E. Bryant & David R. O'Hallaron

+# 1 - A Tour of Computer Systems

 # 1.1 Information Is Bits + Context

 - hello.c = a source program / source file